mohae/bday/README.md

 # bday
-birthday paradox: calculates probability of collision or number of random values for a given probability of collision
+birthday paradox: calculates the probability of a collision for a number of values within a given range or the number of random values for a given probability of collision

     $ go install github.com/mohae/bday